 3. Standard Bike Helmets vs. Multi-Sport Skater Style

-Skater-style helmets are generally heavy, lack a visor, have less vents, and are less likely to have dial-in adjustments, but they also offer more coverage, can be dual-certified, and tend to fit odd-sized heads better.
+Skater helmets are generally heavier, lack a visor, have less vents, and are less likely to have dial-in adjustments, but they also offer more coverage, can be dual-certified (for both biking and skateboarding), and tend to fit odd-sized heads better.

 There are two main types of helmet construction – in-mold and hardshell.
 Both types of construction provide adequate protection in a crash but vary in durability and style.
 The main difference between the two types is how the outer plastic protective shell is adhered to the foam core of the helmet.